Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Related Work

 \section{Related Work}

-\mypar{Polyhedral frameworks in DL} Tensor Comprehensions~\cite{vasilache2018tensor} optimizes tensor computations through polyhedral loop fusions, tilings and parallelization.
-PPCG~\cite{verdoolaege2013polyhedral} is C-to-CUDA compiler that performs similar loop optimizations and additionally manages GPU memory across the hierarchy.
-TVM~\cite{chen2018tvm} and Triton~\cite{tillet2019triton} are similar DL compilers that do away with direct polyhedral modeling.
-In general, these works perform low-level optimizations on specific loop nests, while \sys{} uses the polyhedral model to schedule the high-level execution of complete DRL programs.

-\mypar{Memory management in DL} Prior work has explored gradient accumulation~\cite{zhao2021v} and swapping~\cite{rhu2016vdnn,huang2020swapadvisor} to reduce memory pressure. \sys transparently integrates these ideas at a program level automatically through transformations (incrementalization) and scheduling (fetches and offloads).
-Recomputation~\cite{wang2018superneurons, peng2020capuchin} deallocates and recomputes intermediate activations to reduce memory usage. \sys{} does not currently support automatic recomputation.
+\mypar{Memory management in DL} Prior work has explored gradient accumulation~\cite{zhao2021v} and swapping~\cite{rhu2016vdnn,huang2020swapadvisor} to reduce memory pressure. \sys transparently integrates these ideas at a program level through transformations (tiling) and scheduling (loads and evicts).
+Recomputation~\cite{wang2018superneurons, peng2020capuchin} of intermediate activations can also reduce peak memory usage. \sys{} does not currently offer automatic recomputation.

-\mypar{Dynamic DL systems} FractalTensor~\cite{liu2024uncovering} introduces a tensor abstraction similar to recurrent tensors, but focuses on memory reuse and fine-grained parallelism optimization, unlike \sys's emphasis on whole-program optimization.
-JANUS~\cite{jeong2019speculative} and PyTorch~2~\cite{ansel2024pytorch} have some support for dynamic computation compilation through a combination of symbolic shapes, speculative compilation, and runtime assertions that trigger recompilation.
-These approaches, however, are unprincipled, requiring large engineering effort to maintain, and do not support symbolic dependencies, making them unsuitable for whole-program optimization and scheduling.